Doping of a Borexino-like Liquid Scintillator with Tellurium-Diols: Characterization of Fundamental Scintillator Properties

 \subsection{Spectral Transmission of Light}

-In order to evaluate the transparency and thus a potential reduction due to increased Te-doping, the absorbance of the undoped scintillator was compared with the loaded samples.
-Therefore, a Perkin Elmer Lambda 850+ UV/Vis-spectrometer with a long rectangular fused-silica cuvette (10\,cm optical path length) was used to gain the results shown in \autoref{fig:TransmissionSpectraCompare}.\\
+To evaluate the optical transparency of the Te-loaded scintillator mixtures and to investigate possible degradation effects caused by increasing Te-loading, the spectral absorbance of the unloaded Borexino scintillator was compared with mixtures containing different concentrations of Te-diols.
+The measurements were performed using a Perkin Elmer Lambda 850+ UV/Vis spectrometer equipped with a rectangular fused-silica cuvette with an optical path length of 10\,cm.
+The resulting absorbance spectra are shown in \autoref{fig:TransmissionSpectraCompare}.

-Within the scope of measurement uncertainties, no relevant deterioration in the absorbance of the samples could be observed.
-Loading with 0.125\%\,$-$\,2\% of the Te-complex shows no significant influence on the transmission of the Borexino mixture.
-For reasons of clarity, only the pure scintillator and the sample loaded with 1\% are shown in \autoref{fig:TransmissionSpectraCompare}.
+The measured spectra exhibit the characteristic strong increase in absorbance towards shorter wavelengths below approximately 400\,nm, while remaining comparatively flat in the visible wavelength region relevant for scintillation light detection.
+Within the experimental uncertainties, only small differences between the unloaded and Te-loaded samples are observed.
+In particular, the samples with Te-loadings between 0.125\% and 2\% do not show evidence for strong optical degradation or the appearance of additional pronounced absorption features in the wavelength range investigated.

+A slight increase in absorbance for larger Te concentrations can be observed, especially at shorter wavelengths.
+However, these differences remain comparable to the statistical and systematic uncertainties of the measurement.
+The spectra for the unloaded scintillator together with samples containing 1\% and 2\% Te-loading are shown in \autoref{fig:TransmissionSpectraCompare}.

 \FloatBarrier